bare bright

 lite copper(sheet copper)

-Lite copper – clean flashing (paint tar ok in very small amounts) copper pots, trays, copper lamps.
+Lite/sheet copper – clean flashing (paint tar ok in very small amounts) copper pots, trays, copper lamps.
 No other materials.
 Look for and remove steel in rims of pots.

 lite copper